Abc-Arbitrage/Zebus.MessageDsl/docs/Syntax.md

 DoStuff(int id) : ICommand;
 ```

-Additional interfaces can be specified using the same syntax.
+Additional base types can be specified using the same syntax.

 Add a `!` suffix to a message type in order to implement `IMessage` instead of either `ICommand` or `IEvent`.
 These types can be used as inner message types, or as reply messages.